KustoszApp/docs/source/installation/vps.md

 }
 ```

-Make configuration available to NGINX server, and restart NGINX to read new configuration files:
+Make configuration available to NGINX server and restart it so changes can be applied:

 ```bash
 ln -s /etc/nginx/sites-available/kustosz /etc/nginx/sites-enabled/